 as a proof of concept of the so-called Vernam Cipher,

-but that had not become a commercial success, mainly because it
+but which had not become a commercial success, because it

 was too large and had security issues.

 Bayly turned Telekrypton

 into a One-Time Tape (OTT) cipher machine,

 British Security Coordination (BSC)

 on a link between Washington and New York .

 He also modified it, so that only the 26 letters of the